naelaboraya/Threads-in-java/README.md

     that means that   task with a higher priority executed first.

 ## Code structure

+ * The "Task" class - represents a task with callable operation and a type , it implements "Callable" interface.
+    It has a private constructor, so it can not be initialized using the keyword "new", a task can be constructed using one of its factory methods.
+    * There are three methods that do this work by calling the private constructor :
+       1. "of" - takes a Callable and creates a new task from it, sets the type to be "OTHER" as default.
+       2. "of" - takes a TaskType and a Callable , creates a task from this Callable and sets the task's type to be as the given TaskType.
+       3. "createTask" - does the same work as the previous function , takes a Callable and a TaskType as input , creates a task from this Callable and sets the task's type to be as the given TaskType.

+ * The "ComparableTask" class - a custom implementation of the FutureTask class that implements the Comparable interface.
+    It provides a way to compare tasks based on their priorities.
+    The ComparableTask class is used as an adapter, it adapts the FutureTask class to make it comparable based on the priorities of the tasks.
+The main purpose of this class is to allow tasks to be prioritized in a queue, so that the tasks with higher priorities are executed first.
+    * Methods and properties of class ComparableTask :
+      1. It provides a constructor that takes a Callable task and creates a FutureTask and a Task object from it.
+      2. It also provides a getTask method that returns the Task object.
+      3. The compareTo method compares the priorities of two tasks and returns a negative integer, zero, or a positive integer as this task is less than, equal to, or greater than the specified task.

+ * The "CustomExecutor" class - a custom implementation of the ThreadPoolExecutor.
+    It provides a fixed number of threads and uses a PriorityBlockingQueue to hold the tasks.
+    The tasks are also stored in a HashMap where the key is the task's priority and the value is the task itself.
+    The thread pool is initialized with a minimum pool size of {@code MinPoolSize} (which is the number of the cores in the computer divided by 2), a maximum pool size of {@code MaxPoolSize} (which is the number of the cores in the computer minus 1), a keep-alive time of 300 ms.
+    * Methods and properties of class CustomExecutor :
+      1. This class provides methods for getting the tasks, setting max priority and submitting tasks to the queue.
+      2. The class also overrides the "newTaskFor" method, in order to provide a custom RunnableFuture implementation, which allows the task to be prioritized based on its natural ordering or a comparator provided at construction time.
+      3. The class provides a "submit" method which adds the submitted task to the HashMap and updates the max priority if necessary.
+      4. The class has a function "gracefullyTerminate" that shuts down the executor.

 ## Prerequisites

 To run the code in this project, you will need :